 SDGs: SDG 3 Research into the immune biome aligns with United Nations Sustainable Development goals 3 “Ensure healthy lives and promote well-being for all at all ages”.
 SDG 4 inspiring action to ensure inclusive and equitable quality education, promoting healthy lives and lifelong learning opportunities for all, transforming our world in a sustainable manner.

-Research key words: Immune biome, Immune phagome, bacteriophage, colostrum, anti-phage antibodies, neonatal biome seeding, mucosal immunity
+Research key words: Human and bovine immune biomes, Immune phagome, bacteriophage, colostrum, anti-phage antibodies, neonatal biome seeding, mucosal immunity

 Related publications detailing research approach to aligned questions in the context of Hepatitis C Virus